azlaanmsamad/Inria_Task/README.md

 - Database Integration:
   - [x] Add database support (new feature branch).
   - [x] Write the data into the database.
+- Dockerize:
+  - [x] Dockerize the Flask App using Dockerfile and docker-compose.yml
 - CI Setup:
   - [ ] https://github.com/azlaanmsamad/Inria_Task/issues/3  Not Priority.